Three Sessions, 2019/20 at Progress Lab 1422 (Vancouver, BC)

-Expanding on the core of our integrated ensemble from King Arthur’s Night, Neworld Theatre is producing an ongoing, paid, once-a-week performance ensemble made up of both “neurotypical” and “neurodiverse” performers.
+Expanding on the core of our integrated ensemble from King Arthur’s Night, LEAD is a performance ensemble made up of both neurotypical and neurodiverse creator-performers.

 Photos & Video by Cam Anderson, Cascade Film & Media